-- Configure digit manipulation only in the route group and not in the route pattern. - Digit manipulation in the route group completely overrides any digit manipulation done in the route pattern. - If you configure digit manipulation in the route pattern, the Call Detail Record (CDR) records the dialed number after the digit manipulation has occurred.
-If you configure digit manipulation only in the route group, the CDR records the actual dialed number prior to the digit manipulation. - Similarly, if you configure digit manipulation in the route pattern, the IP phone display of the calling party and the Placed Calls register will show the manipulated number.
+- Digit manipulations configured on a route pattern affect the calling and called party number, no matter what route group the call eventually takes.
+Digit manipulations configured in the route list's view of its member route groups have a route-specific effect: only the transformations configured on the route group used to place the call will be performed. - Digit manipulation in the route list's view of its member route group overrides any digit manipulation done in the route pattern. - The calling and called party numbers resulting from the digit transformations configured in the route pattern and/or route lists are then processed by any Transformation Patterns configured for the devices contained in the chosen Route Group. - If you configure digit manipulation in the route pattern, the Call Detail Record (CDR) records the dialed number after the digit manipulation has occurred.
+If you configure digit manipulation only in the route group, the CDR records the actual dialed number prior to the digit manipulation. - Similarly, if you configure digit manipulation in the route pattern, the IP phone display of the calling party will show the manipulated number.
 If you configure digit manipulation only in the route group, the manipulations will be transparent to the end user.